 When you have swimmer’s ear, the first thing to do is visit a trusted ENT for proper diagnosis.
 A trained ENT will be able to prescribe a course of treatment depending on the severity of the infection in your ear.

-Some of the most common swimmer’s ear treatments are:
+Some of the most common Swimmer’s Ear Treatments:

 - Careful cleaning of the ear canal

 Make sure you can enjoy the warm Houston summer to its fullest by taking steps to prevent swimmer’s ear.
 However, if you start feeling any of the symptoms described above, visit a trained otolaryngologist as soon as you are able to.
 Dr. Pasha is a Houston otolaryngologist who has experience in treating ear problems in both adults and children.
-Make an appointment today!
+Schedule a consultation today!